All Episodes

 And if they didn't, and I didn't, I went one year and I couldn't handle it.

-I said, this just is not for me, because I had known since I was eight what I wanted to do, and all this stuff was standing in my way.
+Once they made me take ballroom dance, taught by a former drill sergeant in the wax as a required PE course, I said, this just is not for me because I had known since I was eight what I wanted to do and all this stuff was standing in my way.

 So I rebelled.

-I didn't re rebel against their morality.
+I didn't rebel against their morality.

 I didn't rebel against their authority.

-I I've I followed their, you know, I minded my manners and that sort of thing.
+I followed their, you know, I minded my manners and that sort of thing.

-I I did I didn't burn down buildings.
+I didn't burn down buildings.

-I didn't become opposite of them with with their uh political uh ideology and their morality, but I I did rebel against conformity.
+I didn't become opposite of them with their political ideology and their morality.

 I rebelled against the notion that everybody has to do everything the same.

-Uh you might say that I rebelled against an establishment.
+You might say that I rebelled against an establishment.

-Uh and somehow they were getting passing grades in college, never showing up.
+And somehow they were getting passing grades in college, never showing up.

 I was never going to be able to pull that off.

-So I never wore a pair of blue jeans, and I never wore my hair long, and I never wore a t-shirt tie-dyed.
+So I never wore a pair of blue jeans, and I never wore my hair long, and I never wore a t-shirt, tie-dyed.

-And I I uh I always tried to make sure that because I I wanted to make my place in quote unquote the establishment.
+And I always tried to make sure that because I wanted to make my place in quote-unquote the establishment, I rebelled against the counterculture establishment.

-Um in little university I went to and and wherever else.
+I rebelled against people my own age in little university I went to and wherever else.

-Uh, you know, no Valentine's Day, because everybody does it.
+No Valentine's Day because everybody does it.

-And of course the person on the receiving end expects it.
+And of course, the person on the receiving end expects it.

 And if you don't come through, then you're in trouble.